Contact us to arrange your FREE initial consultation

 In the same way that other areas of the NHS, such as accident and emergency (A&E), hospital specialist departments and GPs have a responsibility to their patients, NHS 111 and ambulance services must compensate patients who are severely injured by their negligent care.
 This includes where the mistakes are the result of lack of training, staff or resources.
 The NHS is responsible for ensuring that ambulance services have the correct staff and equipment to respond to emergencies on time and to provide the correct standard of care.

-We obtained an admission of liability (fault), an apology and £50,000 interim (advance) payment in an ongoing claim for a young woman who needed amputations through her feet after an ambulance crew failed to recognise signs of meningitis and take her to hospital for urgent IV antibiotic treatment.
+We obtained a £6.4 million settlement for a young woman who needed amputations through both her feet after an ambulance crew failed to recognise signs of meningitis and take her to hospital for urgent IV antibiotic treatment.
+Our client approached us for help after her previous solicitors advised her not to proceed with her claim.

 Boyes Turner’s medical negligence claims specialists can help injured patients recover compensation after negligence by: